-On November 19, 2020, CalPERS notified Respondents Robert, Ryan, and Hayley of their entitlement to the death benefits payable.
+On November 19, 2020, CalPERS notified Respondent Robert, Respondent Ryan, and Hayley of their entitlement to the death benefits payable.
 They completed and returned survivor benefit applications shortly thereafter.
-On January 6, 2021, CalPERS issued the Option 4 benefits to both Hayley and Ryan in equal shares; and the lump sum Retired Death Benefit and PRSA to Respondent Robert.
+On January 6, 2021, CalPERS issued the Option 4 benefits to both Hayley and Respondent Ryan in equal shares; and the lump sum Retired Death Benefit and PRSA to Respondent Robert.

 On January 19, 2021, Respondent Robert notified CalPERS by telephone that Hayley passed away unexpectedly on January 15, 2021.
 He asked what would happen to Hayley's Option 4 monthly allowance share now that she had died.
-On January 20, 2021, Respondent Robert sent a letter to CalPERS requesting that Hayley's Option 4 monthly allowance be given to Ryan to increase his own monthly allowance.
+On January 20, 2021, Respondent Robert followed up with a letter to CalPERS requesting that Hayley's Option 4 monthly allowance be given to Respondent Ryan to increase his own monthly allowance.